Sonic-TV/extended-tricoro-for-lr2/README.md

 For Doubles, the CHART FILTER needs to switch to DOUBLES for the result screen to display what option has been used properly (due to using `DST_OPTION 10` for switching display modes).
 To avoid bugs on `DST_OPTION 330`, this skin is NOT using `#FLIPXXX` commands for switching sides.
 Please change sides manually if you want to change sides.
+LR2OOL extensions are mostly unsupported due to lack of extended digit definitions for 2P side.

 # If you want to submit your own customizations......
 Contact me on Discord.